 (2) Quarterly filings.
 Quarterly Statements of Account shall be filed on Form DART/Q and shall cover a three-month period corresponding to the calendar or fiscal year of the filing party.
 A quarterly statement shall be filed no later than 45 days after the close of the period it covers.

 (3) Annual filings.
 Annual Statements of Account shall be filed on Form DART/A and shall cover both the fourth quarter of an accounting year and the aggregate of the entire year corresponding to the calendar or fiscal accounting year elected.
 An annual statement shall be filed no later than two months after the close of the period it covers.
-As a transitional measure, however, the first annual Statement of Account filed after October 28, 1992, is not due until March 1, 1994, or two months after the end of the calendar or fiscal year in which the manufacturing or importing party first filed a quarterly Statement of Account, whichever is later.
-The first annual Statement of Account shall cover the entire period from October 28, 1992, to the end of the full accounting year.
 The appropriate royalty payment, calculated according to the instructions contained in Form DART/A, shall accompany the annual Statement of Account covering royalties due for the filing year: that is, royalties for the fourth quarter and any additional royalties that are due because of adjustments in the aggregate amounts of devices or media distributed.

 (4) Early or late filings.
 Statements of Account and royalty fees received before the end of the particular accounting period covered by the statement will not be processed by the Office.
 The statement must be filed after the close of the relevant accounting period.
 Statements of Account and royalty fees received after the 45-day deadline for quarterly statements or the two-month deadline for annual statements will be accepted for whatever legal effect they may have and will be assessed the appropriate interest charge for the late filing.

 (1) Each quarterly or annual Statement of Account shall be submitted on the appropriate form prescribed by the Copyright Office.
 Computation of the royalty fee shall be in accordance with the procedures set forth in the forms and this section.
-Statement of Account forms are available from the Licensing Division, Library of Congress.
-Forms and other information may be requested from the Licensing Division by facsimile transmission (FAX), but copies of Statement of Account forms transmitted to the Office by FAX will not be accepted.
+Statement of Account forms are available free from the Copyright Office website.
+Copies of Statement of Account forms transmitted to the Office by fax will not be accepted.

 (2) Forms prescribed by the Copyright Office are designated Quarterly Statement of Account for Digital Audio Recording Products (Form DART/Q) and Annual Statement of Account for Digital Audio Recording Products (Form DART/A).